 Weakest Link Safety Talk

-A new guy may not always be a liability to the safety culture of a company, but a lazy worker is almost certainly is.
-Lazy workers are workers who take short cuts and do not want to do the job correctly for the sake of making the task easier on themselves.
+A new guy may not always be a liability to the safety culture of a company, but a lazy worker almost certainly is.
+Lazy workers are workers who take shortcuts and do not want to do the job correctly for the sake of making the task easier on themselves.

 Taking shortcuts often leads to safety rules and procedures being broken.
 When rules and procedures are broken, the entire workforce on that job is at risk.
 While the shortcuts may be “small” in nature, even the smallest of injuries or incidents can have a large impact on the company as a whole.

-Many industries use a company’s total recordable incident rate into account when considering bids for work.
-Small injuries due from taking “small shortcuts” can lead to big effects in the company’s ability keep current work and to get future work.
+For example, many industries use a company’s total recordable incident rate into account when considering bids for work.
+Small injuries due to taking “small shortcuts” can lead to big effects on the company’s ability to keep current work and to get future work.
 This affects the entire workforce, not just the individual taking shortcuts.

 Even the most experienced or safest worker can be the weakest link on the jobsite on any given day.
 We all have our bad days where our minds and attention are not completely focused on the job.
 Many people do not know what a coworker is dealing with at home and how it is affecting their work.
-It is important as individuals to take ourselves out of work when it affects our ability to do our job safely and effectively.
 Look out for one another and take the time to check on a coworker who seems off of their game.

 Everyone has to work together to create a safe work culture where injuries and incidents are prevented every single day.
-Everyone from the top manager to the lowest guy on the totem pole needs to believe in working safely and working together to go home healthy to their families.
-Working as a team means more than just a unified belief that work safely is important.
+Every employee, from the top manager to the lowest guy on the organizational chart, needs to believe in working safely and working together to go home healthy to their families.
+Working as a team means more than just a unified belief that working safely is important.
 To achieve excellence in safety, a strong team is needed in every aspect of the work being completed.

 -What are some things in our lives that can distract us from our work?